 - The notes uploaded were poor quality.

-- It is suspected that the notes were plagiarized.
+- The administrator suspects the notes were plagiarized.

 Become a volunteer note-taker through our Volunteer Note-taking program.
 Note-taking is one of the most common academic accommodations given to students registered with Accessibility Services.Learn more about Volunteer Note-taking